Khia: 2003–2006: Gangstress

-In 2004, Khia appeared on a track with Trick Daddy and Tampa Tony called "Jump On It" from Trick's album Thug Matrimony: Married to the Streets.
+In 2004, Khia appeared on a track with Trick Daddy and Tampa Tony called "J.O.D.D.
+(Jump On Da Dick)" from Trick's album Thug Matrimony: Married to the Streets.

 Khia's second album was supposed to be released in 2003 by the title "Street Preacher".
 The album was complete by mid-2003, and was set for released by the end of 2003, but the album got shelved for unknown reasons.
 In 2006 Khia recorded another album to be her second album, Gangstress.

 Khia's second album, Gangstress, was released on July 11, 2006, on Phase One Communications.
 It debuted at #67 on the Billboard R&B chart.
 Later in 2006, Khia also collaborated with Janet Jackson on her hit "So Excited", which peaked at #90 on the Hot 100 and #1 on the Hot Dance Club Play chart.

 2007–2008: Nasti Muzik, Boss Lady Mixtape

 After signing to Big Cat Records, and still with her own label Thug Misses Entertainment, Khia finished working on her third studio album, Nasti Muzik, released on July 22, 2008.
 "What They Do" was the first promotional single on the album, which featured Atlanta rapper Gucci Mane.
 The first single, "Be Your Lady", was produced by Tampa's Push-a-Key Productions.
-Khia promoted the up-and-coming album by releasing a mixtape entitled The Boss Lady, which was hosted by DJ Scream.
+Khia promoted the upcoming album by releasing a mixtape entitled The Boss Lady, which was hosted by DJ Scream.

 Khia participated in the VH1 reality show Miss Rap Supreme in 2008.
 Khia was eliminated from the competition for rapping a song recorded prior to the show, "Respect Me".